PraveenRajeshSingh/Praveen-Singh/README.md

 ### Hi there 👋
+#I am a passionate developer having keen interest in solving problems and building new apps in Java + Spring Boot framework!

 <!--
 **PraveenRajeshSingh/PraveenRajeshSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.